z390development/z390/doc/reference/svc_services.md

 * 4 TU units remaining exceed 31 bits

-### CMDPROC - execute host OS commands
+### CMDPROC - execute host OS commands {: #cmdproc}

 Open, close, read and write from the host command processor or shell.

 With the CMDPROC macro, you can issue OS shell commands, receive the replies from those commands line by line and start other programs.

 There is a limit of 10 command processors that can be open at any time.
 The limit is only to protect the operating system from storage depletion.
 In all cases below, ID may be defined as a numeric value or in a general register.
 For example, ID=2 or ID=(R5).

 #### Parameters